Greece and the Balkans 1914 AD

 In the centuries after 1000 BC, contact with Phoenician traders from Syria led to the introduction of the alphabet, amongst other things.

-By this period, most Greek city-states have a republican form of government.
-Political life in these states is often unstable, but they allow a degree of freedom unknown in other lands.
+By 500 BC, most Greek city-states have a republican form of government.
+Political life in these states is often unstable, and sometimes violent, but they allow a degree of freedom unknown in other lands.
 This has given rise to the dramatic intellectual achievements of Greek civilization.
-Some of these states have become the first democracies in world history; the largest is Athens, soon to be one of the most famous centres of culture in the ancient world.
+A few of these states have become the first democracies in world history; the largest of these is Athens, soon to be one of the most famous centres of culture in the ancient world.

 What is happening in Greece and the Balkans in 200BC